Improving the dimension bound of Hermitian Lifted Codes: Introduction

 \section{Introduction}

-A locally recoverable code is a linear code where a single erased position may be recovered from a small set of coordinates.
-Tamo and Barg constructed a family of optimal LRCs using subcodes of Reed--Solomon codes.
-Guo et. al. \cite{GKS13} used the point--line geometry of affine space over $\F_q$ to make LRCs.
-Later L\'opez et. al \cite{LMMPW21} used the point--line incidence of the affine part of the Hermitian curve in order to define LRCs.
-We begin introducing the basic notions of codes with locality.
+A locally recoverable code (LRC) is a linear code that can recover a single erased position from a small set of coordinates.
+Tamo and Barg developed optimal LRCs from subcodes of Reed-Solomon codes.
+Guo et al. \cite{GKS13} employed the point-line geometry of affine spaces over $\mathbb{F}_q$ to construct LRCs.
+Subsequently, L\'opez et al. \cite{LMMPW21} used the point-line incidence of an affine part of the Hermitian curve to define LRCs.
+In \cite{LMMPW21} an asymptotic rate bound of $0.007$ on Hermitian Lifted codes was established for $p =2$.
+In subsequent work \cite{N22} N. Nevo generalized the bound to arbitrary primes $p$.
+The generalized rate is $\frac{0.469}{p^4(p-1)(p^3-p^2-1)}$.
+This rate bound decreases with $p$, but the asymptotic rate bound stays positive for fixed $p$.
+Now we present some fundamental concepts of codes with locality.